gramener/gramex/gramex/apps/guide/translate/README.md

 [TOC]

 **v1.48**.
 Gramex supports translation on the fly.
-To set up a translator, use:
+To set up a translater, use:

 ```yaml
 url: